JAntonioBarrientos/JAntonioBarrientos/README.md

 ## About me

-- I study Computer Science at the Faculty of Sciences, UNAM.
-- My main interests are algorithms, theoretical computer science and modern algebra.
-- As a kid I did contests like the AMC Spring Math Contest and the Children’s Knowledge Olympiad—those sparked my love of math and coding.
+My journey into computer science began with childhood math competitions like the AMC, which sparked a lasting passion for problem-solving.
+Today, I'm a Computer Science student at UNAM, where I dive deep into my main interests: algorithms, theoretical computer science, and modern algebra.

-- I read research papers and then implement the ideas I find in code.
-- I create animations with Blender and Python to explain algorithms and abstract algebra.
-- I share what I learn through local science outreach.
+I believe the best way to understand a concept is to build with it.
+That's why I enjoy reading research papers and translating the ideas I find into code.
+I also create animations with Blender and Python to visualize complex topics and share what I learn through local science outreach.

 ## Contact